Jamie Banker, Ph.D., LMFT

 Banker, J. E., & LaCoursier, D. Y. (2014).
 Postpartum depression: Risks, protective factors and the couple's relationship.
 Issues in Mental Health Nursing,35(7), 503-508.

 Hern, T., Valeras, A., Banker, J., & Riebe, G. (2013).
 Collaborative Partnerships within Integrated Behavioral Health and Primary Care.
 In M. Talen & A. Valeras (Eds.), Landscape of Integrated Behavioral Health: Organizing the Evidence, Identifying the Essentials.
 New York: Springer.

-Banker, J.E., Valeras, A. & Rio, L. M. (in Press).
+Banker, J.E., Valeras, A. & Rio, L. M. (2013).
 The Impact of Endocrine Disorders on Family and Social Life.
 In L. M. Rio (Ed.), The Hormone Factor: Mental Health and the Pituitary; Bridging the Mind-Body Gap.
 London: JKP.

 Banker, J., Kaestle, C., & Allen, K. (2010).
 Dating is hard work: A narrative approach to understanding sexual and romantic relationships in young adulthood.
 Contemporary Family Therapy, 32, 173- 191.

 Piercy, F., Banker, J., Traylor, R., Krug, S., Castanos, C., Cole, E., et al. (2008).
 A Virginia tech MFT ethics class reflects on the shootings at Virginia tech.
 Journal of Marital and Family Therapy, 34, 210-226.

 Banker, J. (2008).
 Family clay sculpting.
 Journal of Family Psychotherapy, 19, 291-297